 As mentioned on

 this page regarding the gas station at Longmire and Harvey Mitchell, Circle K bought these stores and shut most of the original UtoteM stores down almost immediately afterward.
 They weren't all bad, though, because UtoteM did construct a few modern stores with pumps just a few years before it sold out.
-3401 Texas 21 was one of them, and by the early 1990s, this would be branded as a Circle K "Truxtop".
+3401 East Highway 21 was one of them, and by the early 1990s, this would be branded as a Circle K "Truxtop".

 OK, I cheated: this isn't actually from the Bryan store, it's from Skyline Products but I still imagine the Texaco sign looking sort of like this